 I trimmed the paper to the size of the screen, removed the photosensitive screen from it’s bag and laid my design, print side down on the screen.

 I laid the design and screen in the bottom of the kit box and scotch taped the sides down.
 Next all air bubbles were smoothed out, the kit box was shut, and the light bulb included in the kit was turned on and left to expose the screen in the box for 25 minutes.
-I left mine in for 40 because I was using thicker copy paper than what was recommended by the manufacturer.
 For best results only use 10 lb. weight copy paper.

 After the exposure time was done, I removed the screen and washed off the emulsion until my design fully appeared.
 Don’t over rub or you might rub off your design.
 You can use clear glue and a fine tipped paintbrush to touch up an rough edges if you have them.
 I also recommend using bold designs and fonts vs. fine, detailed script.